open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/troubleshooting.md

 packages available.
 - If you need to enable additional packages in the immutable image, you need to add the rpm(s) to an image file.
 You can use an existing image or create a new one.
-- If a SPEC file does not exist for the rpm you want to add to your image, you need to create it as well.
+- If a .SPEC file does not exist for the rpm you want to add to your image, you need to create it as well.
 ````